-The source editor lets you edit the configuration script using a text editor by choosing the Source tab.
-Some advanced scripting features of XDCscript are available only by editing the script directly.
-For more information see links from the RTSC-pedia http://rtsc.eclipse.org/docs-tip/RTSC\Scripting\Primer page.
+The cfg script editor lets you edit the configuration script using a text editor by choosing the cfg Script tab.
+Some advanced scripting features are available only by editing the script directly.
+For more information see links from the http://rtsc.eclipse.org/docs-tip/RTSC\Scripting\Primer wiki page.